God Gave Jesus the Holy Spirit “Without Measure”

 Did Christ Do ALL the Work on the Cross?

 Christ finished His main mission on earth by giving His life on the cross, saying, “It is finished” (Jn.
 19:30), but today some are twisting His statement into a false doctrine.
-They claim that since Christ said, “It is finished” on the cross, there are no “works” (no actions) men can do today that will have any affect on their salvation.
+They claim that since Christ said, “It is finished” on the cross, there are no “works” (no actions) men can do today that will have any effect on their salvation.
 This has led some to the conclusion that baptism cannot be essential, and that once a person is saved, there is no work he is required to do.… Read more

 “Filled With the Holy Ghost”